 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

-With a population around 200,000, Des Moines isn’t a huge city, but it’s the biggest one in Iowa.
-Usually, it costs more to live in a city, but Des Moines cost of living is actually lower than the state average.
+With a population of just over 200,000, Des Moines isn’t a huge city, but it’s the biggest one in Iowa.
+Usually, it costs more to live in a city, but Des Moines’ cost of living is actually lower than the state average.
 Iowa’s second-largest city, Cedar Rapids, also has a lower cost of living.
 Both of these places have especially low housing costs, but slightly higher healthcare costs (on average).
 Still, you should be able to find affordable braces prices among the many orthodontists that reside there.

 Des Moines and Cedar Rapids aren’t loaded with suburbs, but they do have some small surrounding towns.
 In most cases, these towns have a slightly higher cost of living than the state average.
 Some of Iowa’s most expensive places to live, however, are other mid-sized cities throughout the state.
 Iowa City and Ames, both college towns, are more expensive than most other places in Iowa (although they still have a lower cost of living than the national average).
 But other independent mid-sized towns, like Davenport and Waterloo, are much cheaper places to live and often have marginally lower braces costs.